Baseball Hall Of Fame Denies Curt Schilling's Request To Be Removed From Ballot

 BOSTON (CBS) — Curt Schilling fell just short of enshrinement in the Baseball Hall of Fame this year.
 Prior to learning the results of this year’s voting, Schilling politely asked the Hall of Fame to remove his name from the ballot next year, which will be Schilling’s final year of eligibility.

-The Hall of Fame, though, has denied that request, and Schilling’s name will be on the ballot next year.READ MORE: Patriots Have Zero Players In Top 50 Of NFL Jersey And Merchandise Sales; Tom Brady Tops List
+The Hall of Fame, though, has denied that request, and Schilling’s name will be on the ballot next year.READ MORE: Rays Hit 3 HRs, Beat The Red Sox 7-3 To Tighten AL East Race

 “The Board of Directors also reviewed Curt Schilling’s request to be removed from the 2022 Baseball Writers’ Association of America Hall of Fame ballot,” the statement read.
 “In a unanimous decision, the request was denied.
 Schilling will remain eligible for the BBWAA ballot for the 10th-and-final time in 2022.”

-Schilling received 71.1 percent of the votes from writers, just 16 votes shy of the 75 percent threshold needed for enshrinement.MORE NEWS: Patriots Training Camp Day 2: Cam Newton With Strong Bounceback Practice
+Schilling received 71.1 percent of the votes from writers, just 16 votes shy of the 75 percent threshold needed for enshrinement.MORE NEWS: Chaim Bloom, Red Sox Make Minor Improvement But Pass Up Chance To Really Go For It At Deadline

 In his letter to the Hall of Fame, Schilling said that if he did get voted in to Cooperstown, his preference was to wear a Diamondbacks hat, with the Phillies being his second choice.
 He expressed a lingering resentment for Red Sox owner John Henry and Red Sox chairman Tom Werner.